 When I started, I only played accumulators, because:

-- The potential profit was higher
+- My potential winnings were higher

 The Champions League?
-Big mistake
+Big mistake!

 Another thing I used to do at the beginning was bet only on matches shown on TV.
 Of course – those were the matches I watched, the ones I understood.
 And having a bet on Liverpool is way more interesting than betting on some match in Morocco, right?